Helping parents understand safety

 - Under no circumstances should a parent sleep with their baby when they have consumed alcohol, drugs, prescription medications that cause drowsiness, or a combination of these substances (particularly heroin, methadone and cannabis).

 These slow down a parent’s ability to react and can make them tired and drowsy.
 Make sure you see where a baby will sleep and talk about safe sleeping practices.
-Learn more about safe sleeping in the section on Working with expecting and new parents.
+Learn more about safe sleeping in Working with expecting and new parents.

 - Methadone doses must be stored safely and must never be used to settle or sedate a child.
 Ask parents where it is stored and how they settle and soothe their baby when they are distressed.
 Ask them what they do when their normal soothing techniques do not work.

-- Children should not be under the supervision or care of other people with problematic AOD use.
+- Children should not be under the supervision or care of other people with problematic alcohol and other drugs use.

 - Needles and drugs need to be disposed of safely so children are not around them.